 A different kind of reality

 Technology has brought us the ability to alter reality using virtual reality (VR) and augmented reality (AR).
 This tech has been around for a while now, but recently it has truly started to expand.
 VR has revolutionized the gameplay experience in the gaming industry, as well as enabled virtual tours for customers in the real estate industry.

 On the other hand, Apple has pushed AR into the world with the release of its ARKit tool for iPhones and iPads that will combine the virtual and the real world.
 Apple’s CEO Tim Cook has said that AR will be a huge part of Apple’s future, and we all know that where Apple goes, others are sure to follow.

-Technology is pushing towards machine learning and the development of artificial intelligence (AI) in hopes that it will make the lives of people that much better.
-Let's just hope they are right and that they won't create Skynet.
+Technology is pushing towards machine learning and the development of artificial intelligence (AI) in hopes that it will improve people’s lives.
+Let’s just hope they are right and that they won’t create Skynet.

 Nevertheless, so far, the main focus is on developing digital assistants that will become smart enough to offer users uniquely personalized features.
 Today, we are seeing these digital assistants in their infant stages, such as Apple’s Siri or Microsoft’s Cortana.
 AI technology still has a long way to go, but by 2050 we are bound to see more advancements in its commercial use.